marcsances/td/README.md

 Clone repository and run ``npm install`` then ``npm start``.

-Tested on Windows 10 and Ubuntu 16.04 LTS, both with no serious issues.
+Tested on Windows 10 and Ubuntu 16.04 LTS, both with no serious compatibility issues. *I need help for macOS testing!*

 ## Disclaimer